Introduction to Python Tutorial

 Place a Text DAT and rename it to utils.
 Enter the following function:

 def my_adder(x,y): return 10*x+y

+Add another text DAT and rename it to test.
 In this DAT enter the following:

-import my_utils a = my_utils.my_adder(1,3) print(a)
+import utils a = utils.my_adder(1,3) print(a)

 Note: When you attempt to import an external module, it will first look for DATs of that name in the same folder , so be sure to avoid name conflicts keeping the above search order in mind.

-Module On Demand
+Module On Demand, the

 The import statement, though useful contains two disadvantages:

 - Module names must be single words, so relative DAT paths cannot be used.

 - They are unsuitable for use in a parameter expression.